chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

     and beautiful place.
 tour:
   title: RHODES WEST COAST&nbsp;&nbsp;&nbsp;&nbsp;DT3
-  summary: Rhodes Medieval City / Rhodes New Town / West Coast of the Island / Filerimos
-    / Valley of the Butterflies / Winery / Ancient Kamiros
+  summary: Rhodes Town / Panoramic Views of the West Coast / Ancient Kamiros / Valley of the Butterflies / Winery / Filerimos / Acropolis of Rhodes
   duration: Half Day
 overview:
   items:
-  - title: The Old Town, the Street of the Knights, the Grand Masters Palace (for Photos)
+  - title: The Old Town Walls and Gates for photos from outside
-  - title: The New Town, the Old Harbor, the Historical Buildings
+  - title: The New Town, the Mandraki Old Harbor - Colossus of Rhodes
   - title: The North Point of the Island – Aegean and Med Sea
   - title: We drive South West 48 km / 30 miles to Ancient Kamiros
   - title: The Ancient City of Kamiros – Hellenistic Urban Layout and Design